PX4/PX4-user_guide/en/test_and_ci/continous_integration.md

 - `clang-tidy.yml`: Runs Clang Tidy to detect problematic code patterns (e.g. dead code)
 - `compile_linux.yml`: Builds linux flight controller board targets
 - `deploy_all.yml`: Uploads updated metadata to S3 when `main` or `release/*` branches are updated

+You can check the past runs of the Github Actions from the [Actions tab](https://github.com/PX4/PX4-Autopilot/actions) of the PX4-Autopilot repository.

 Aside from that, there is also a (currently disabled) hardware rack CI running from Jenkins, as documented [above](#hardware-testing-jenkins).